peteamiri/Tutorials/Programming_Languages/Python/Tutorial.md

 # Output: Hello World (without a newline in between)
 ```

-These are just a few examples, and the `print` function in Python is quite versatile, allowing for various formatting options and uses.
 ## variables

 ## multiple assignment
 ## string methods
 ## type cast